 - Fully synchronous design, no latches, no gated clocks

-- Very small outline and high operating frequency compared to other implementations ;)
+- Very small outline and high operating frequency

 - Internal DMEN (RAM, for data) and IMEM (RAM or ROM, for code), configurable sizes

 - One external interrupt line